artialex/test-picsart/README.md

 Initially I used `.getImageData` method to get the pixel data of the image, but it seems to be too slow in Firefox, so I switched to a custom function

+`mousemove` events could probably be further optimized by throttling, but it seems like modern browsers automatically throttle it to refresh rate

 I added some SAFE_ZONE around the image, so it's easier to pick the color at the edges of the image.
 It's a bit of a hack, and it should be made more elegant in a real app, but it works for this task.